puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_conditional.markdown

 #### Regex Capture Variables

-If you use the regular expression match operator in a condition, any captures from parentheses in the pattern will be available inside the associated code block as numbered variables (`$1, $2`, etc.):
+If you use the regular expression match operator in a condition, any captures from parentheses in the pattern will be available inside the associated code block as numbered variables (`$1, $2`, etc.), and the entire match will be available as `$0`:

 {% highlight ruby %}
     if $hostname =~ /^www(\d+)\./ {